 The first factor to consider is the gravity of the offence.
 Recently, Gonthier J., in Morrisey, supra, provided important guidance for the proper assessment of the gravity of an offence for the purposes of a s.
 12 analysis.
 Specifically, Gonthier J. noted, at para.
-35, that an assessment of the gravity of the offence requires an understanding of (i) the character of the offender's actions, and (ii) the consequences of those actions.
+35, that an assessment of the gravity of the offence requires an understanding of (I) The character of the offender's actions, and (ii) the consequences of those actions.

-Certainly, in this case one cannot escape the conclusion that Mr. Latimer's actions resulted in the most serious of all possible consequences, namely, the death of the victim, Tracy Latimer.

-In considering the character of Mr. Latimer's actions, we are directed to an assessment of the criminal fault requirement or mens rea element of the offence rather than the offender's motive or general state of mind (Morrisey, supra, at para.
+- 81 Certainly, in this case one cannot escape the conclusion the Mr. Latiner's actions resulted in the most serious of all possible consequences, namely, the death of the victim, Tracy Latimer. - In considering the character of Mr. Latimer's actions, we are directed to an assessment of the criminal fault requirement on mens rea element of the offence rather than the offender's motive or general state of mind (Morrisey, supra, at para.
 36).
 We attach a greater degree of criminal responsibility or moral blameworthiness to conduct where the accused knowingly broke the law (Morrisey, supra, at para.
 36; R. v.
 Martineau, [1990] 2 S.C.R.
-633, at p.
+633 (S.C.C.), at p.
 645).
 In this case, the mens rea requirement for second degree murder is subjective foresight of death: the most serious level of moral blameworthiness (Luxton, supra, at p.
-724).
+742).